 Performance appraisals are a part of the performance management process.
-An effective performance appraisal helps improve employee performance and provides reliable data that helps management make the right decisions.
+An effective performance appraisal system helps improve employee performance and provides reliable data that helps management make the right decisions.

 Performance appraisal is the process of assessing an employee for their work throughout the year.
 It is usually conducted by an immediate manager, who during the appraisal process, goes over the employee’s achievements, performance, areas that need improvement, and helps chart out the way forward.